 Standing Block Chop

 To the casual observer, the standing block chop may resemble baseball.
 It involves swinging a razor sharp axe instead of carefully crafted wood bat at a 12-inch diameter, white pine chopping block.
-Successfully cutting a standing block is more than just smashing on log with maximum horsepower; more than beating up a wooden piñata.
-Care must be taken to present the axe with a slope that allows the axe to cut the wood fibers and slice into the block just like old time loggers did to fall the giant timber that built our great nation.
+Successfully cutting a standing block is more than just smashing on log with maximum horsepower; it's more like beating up a wooden piñata.
+Care must be taken to present the axe with a slope that allows the axe to cut the wood fibers and slice into the block just like old-time loggers did to fall the giant timber that built our great nation.

 The standing block chop preparation starts before the contest begins as competitors are randomly assigned a 12-inch diameter white pine chopping log.
 The log is secured vertically in a stand that functions as a bit of a lumberjack light socket.
 A flat tray supports the weight of the log approximately two feet in the air while four “dogs” or spikes are driven into the block to hold it securely.
 Choppers then draw out their desired chopping scarf marking first a slightly lower front face before marking the back of the block.
 The chopper stands firmly on the chopping stage and swings at the chopping block like a golfer would approach the tee.